monatagelsir7/alx-low_level_programming/README.md

-First day of C a part of ALX Software Engineering program!
+ALX Software Engineering program!
+All about C!